Managers’ work environments will undergo drastic changes in the next 10 years. Some of those changes are already happening.

 The global manager will need intercultural sensitivity, that is

-1) general knowledge of different cultures and how they affect behaviours, attitudes and assumptions,
+1) general knowledge of different cultures and how they affect behaviors, attitudes and assumptions,

 2) mindfulness, that is the ability to observe cues and reactions in different cultural situations,

-3) behavioral skills to be mindful of the appropriate behaviour to have in different cultural contexts.
+3) behavioral skills to be mindful of the appropriate behavior to have in different cultural contexts.